-- Where Sub-Processors are located outside of the EEA, Salary.com confirms that such Sub-Processors: (i) are located in a third country or territory recognised by the EU Commission to have an adequate level of protection; (ii) have entered into Model Contractual Clauses with Salary.com; or (iii) have other legally recognised appropriate safeguards in place, such as the EU-US Privacy Shield or Binding Corporate Rules.
+- Where Sub-Processors are located outside of the EEA, Salary.com confirms that such Sub-Processors: (i) are located in a third country or territory recognized by the EU Commission to have an adequate level of protection; (ii) have entered into Model Contractual Clauses with Salary.com; or (iii) have other legally recognized appropriate safeguards in place, such as the EU-US Privacy Shield or Binding Corporate Rules.

 - The Customer may object to the use of a new or replacement Sub-processor, by notifying Salary.com promptly in writing within 10 business days after receipt of Salary.com's notice.
 If the Customer objects to a new or replacement Sub-processor, and that objection is not unreasonable, the Customer may terminate the Agreement or applicable order with respect to those Services which cannot be provided by Salary.com without the use of the new or replacement Sub-processor.
 Salary.com will refund the Customer any prepaid and unused fees covering the remainder of the term of the applicable order following the effective date of termination with respect to such terminated Services.

-Salary.com will, upon written request, make the Service available to Customer for the return Customer Data to the Customer at the expiration of the order within the time periods set out in the Agreement; and securely delete all Customer Data after such time period unless applicable laws prevent destruction of the Customer Data.
+Salary.com will, upon written request, make the Service available to Customer for the return of Customer Data to the Customer at the expiration of the term of the Agreement within the time periods set out in the Agreement; and securely delete all Customer Data after such time period unless applicable laws prevent destruction of the Customer Data.
 Where any Customer Data is retained for such reasons the Customer Data shall be treated as Confidential Information and will no longer be actively processed.

 - This DPA sets out the entire understanding of the parties with regards to the subject matter herein.

 - Should a provision of this DPA be invalid or become invalid, then the legal effect of the other provisions will be unaffected.
 A valid provision is deemed to have been agreed which comes closest to what the parties intended commercially and will replace the invalid provision.
 The same will apply to any omissions.
-The use of anonymous and aggregate data as described in the Agreement will still apply.
+The use of anonymized and aggregated data by Salary.com as described in the Agreement will still apply.

 - Customer may send any questions or concerns regarding this DPA to: firstname.lastname@example.org

-Salary.com currently observes the security practices described in this Schedule 2.
+Salary.com currently observes the security practices described in this schedule.
 Salary reserves the right to update or modify these practices at its discretion provided such modifications and updates do not material degrade the protection offered by these practices.
-All capitalized terms not otherwise defined herein shall have the meaning as set forth in the applicable agreement between the parties.
+All capitalized terms not otherwise defined herein shall have the meaning as set forth in the Agreement between the parties.